miyazaki1123/wooms/app/public/wp-content/plugins/yet-another-related-posts-plugin/readme.txt

 * Initial upload

 == Upgrade Notice ==
-= 5.27.2 =
+= 5.30.10 =
-We update this plugin regularly so we can make it better for you.
-Update to the latest version for all of the available features and improvements.
+We update YARPP regularly so we can keep making it better for you.
+Update to the latest version for the latest features and improvements.
 Thank you for using YARPP!